Grieving mom warns about ‘sextortion’ after son’s death - NewsBreak

 “They probably spent four or five hours getting to know him and then a couple hours of pressure, he couldn’t handle the pressure and took his life rather than see his pictures posted on the internet,” said Pauline Stuart, the late teen’s mother.

 Stuart said her 17-year-old son, Ryan Last, had a good head on his shoulders.
 He was a member of the Future Farmers of America and ready to attend Washington State University.
-That all changed in late February, when a cyber scammer reached out to him.FBI sees ‘dramatic increase’ in sextortion in Texas, warns parents of online dangers
+That all changed in late February, when a cyber scammer reached out to him.Crooks using scams and hacks to steal money through Zelle

 Stuart said the scammer posed as a woman, sent Last a picture and Last sent one back.
 Then, the scammer demanded $5,000.
 Last sent a fraction, but it wasn’t enough.